monoid/monoid.github.io/content/posts/arm-coroutines.md

 ## Disclaimer

 This text was written by Ivan Boldyrev.
-AI tools were used only for proofreading.
+I used AI only for proofreading, but its help was invaluable.

 <!-- Local Variables: -->
 <!-- spell-fu-buffer-session-localwords: ("coroutine" "coroutines" "MacOS" "stackful" "callee") -->